shaoruu/mine.js/README.md

 ### Disclaimer

 :pushpin: This project is a work in progress.
-There's still a lot of features waiting to be implemented, and the game is far from being the actual game.
+There's still a lot of features waiting to be implemented.

-### **MC.JS brings the best-selling PC game Minecraft into the web with the power of Javascript.**

-# Motivation

-Having to open an additional app to play a game is sometimes too tiring.
-Therefore, I thought it'd be interesting to somehow implement Minecraft with javascript, essentially bringing the whole Minecraft game onto the web.
-This not only takes away the tedious process of installing the game, it also brings the entire game to players within a couple clicks.

 # Screenshots